-My wife and I are currently developing educational online databases that emphasize non-toxic pest management, nutrition, disease prevention, and epidemiology.
+My wife and I are currently developing educational online databases that emphasize non-toxic and integrated pest management, nutrition, disease prevention, and epidemiology.

 The region of southwestern Oregon lies in an ecological zone called the California Floristic Province, labeled by Conservation International as one of the planet's 34 remaining hotspots of biodiversity, one of only five in the world with a Mediterranean climate of hot, dry summers and cool, wet winters.
 The Province supports about 3,500 species of plants, the majority of which are found nowhere else.

 License terms for content submitted by this contributor:

 All rights reserved.
-Unless otherwise noted, you must contact and request a license from this contributor for any use.479 images submitted by this contributor
+Unless otherwise noted, you must contact and request a license from this contributor for any use.510 images submitted by this contributor